 Chapmann is currently a Consultant.

-Hello!
-My name is Chapmann Cheung.
-People I went to school with called me "Happy Chappy".
-I graduated from SFU in 2000 and I am also a red seal electrician and two time hall of fame inductee for my volunteer work with the Burnaby Lakers Lacrosse Team.
-I am also a husband and father to 3 daughters.
-In 2019, I survived kidney cancer.
-I love to mentor Kinesiologists and have been proud of all achievements fellow Kins have made to progress the profession.
-I helped create the CKA and am an advocate for mental, physical, emotional and spiritual wellbeing.
+People he went to school with called him "Happy Chappy", but his name is Chapmann Cheung.
+He graduated from SFU in 2000 and he is also a red seal electrician and two time hall of fame inductee for his volunteer work with the Burnaby Lakers Lacrosse Team.
+He is also a husband and father to 3 daughters.
+In 2019, Champmann survived kidney cancer.
+He loves to mentor Kinesiologists and has been proud of all achievements fellow Kins have made to progress the profession.
+He helped create the CKA and is an advocate for mental, physical, emotional and spiritual wellbeing.

 1) What is your current position?